Champions Journey Planner

 • Time and manager support

-• Motivation to help others (not just advance their career)
+• Motivation to help others

 📋 Define Roles Clearly

-Champions need to know what's expected:
+Champions need to know what is expected:

 • Core responsibilities (must-do activities)